The Discrete Langevin Machine: Bridging the Gap Between Thermodynamic and Neuromorphic Systems: Applications

-Figures~\ref{fig:cumulativedistributionrefractory} and~\ref{fig:actnoref} illustrate the activation functions of the free membrane potential in dependency of the bias $b$ in the network for the different presented dynamics.
+Figure~\ref{fig:cumulativedistributionrefractory} and the upper left part of Figure~\ref{fig:convergencefdexp} illustrate the activation functions of the free membrane potential in dependency of the bias $b$ in the network for the different presented dynamics.
 The results of the $\textnormal{LM}^1$ and the $\textnormal{OU}^1$ process coincide exactly and their deviation to the cumulative Gaussian distribution emerges from numerical errors.
-In concordance to these observations, the fitted $\textnormal{LM}^{1\textnormal{F}}$ and $\textnormal{OU}^{1\textnormal{F}}$ process have the same deviations to the logistic distribution in Figure~\ref{fig:actnoref}.
+In concordance to these observations, the fitted $\textnormal{LM}^{1\textnormal{F}}$ and $\textnormal{OU}^{1\textnormal{F}}$ process have the same deviations to the logistic distribution.
 In the case of the $\textnormal{LM}^2$ and the $\textnormal{OU}^2$ process, the observed deviations mirror the theoretical errors for finite values of $\epsilon$.
-As depicted in Figure~\ref{fig:abseps}, both activation functions converge in the limit of $\epsilon\to 0$.
+As depicted in the lower left part of Figure~\ref{fig:convergencefdexp}, both activation functions converge in the limit of $\epsilon\to 0$.
 The rate of convergence of the $\textnormal{OU}^2$ process is much smaller than the one of the $\textnormal{LM}^2$ for equal values of $\epsilon$.
 This can be reasoned by the different sources of errors for the two processes, as discussed in detail at the ends of Sections~\ref{sec:langevinmachine} and~\ref{sec:mappinglangevinmachine}.
-The results of the $\textnormal{OU}^2$ process motivate the research for an analytic or numerical expression of the dependency $r(\epsilon)$.
 In contrast to the $\textnormal{LM}^{1\textnormal{F}}$ and $\textnormal{OU}^{1\textnormal{F}}$, deviations to the logistic distribution are limited only due to larger correlation times for smaller values of $\epsilon$ for the $\textnormal{OU}^{2}$ process.

-\subsubsection{Dynamics - Time Evolution}
+\subsubsection{Dynamics: time evolution}

 It has been found numerically that the computer time and the real time coincide for the $\textnormal{LM}^1$ and the Ornstein-Uhlenbeck process.
 All simulations in real time are performed with finite time steps of $0.02$.
 All processes in computer time are computed with a random sequential update formalism and in real time by a parallel update scheme.
-The time scale in all figures is chosen in units of the computer time.
+The timescale in all figures is chosen in units of the computer time.